Big Lonely Doug

-Big Lonely Doug is a large Coast Douglas-fir (Pseudotsuga menziesii) tree located in the Gordon River Valley of Vancouver Island in British Columbia, Canada.
-It is the second largest Douglas-fir tree in Canada after the Red Creek Fir in nearby San Juan Valley.
+Big Lonely Doug is a large Coast Douglas-fir (Pseudotsuga menziesii) tree located in the Gordon River Valley, 10km north of Port Renfrew on Vancouver Island, British Columbia, Canada.
+It is one of the largest Douglas-fir trees in the world.
+It has the third highest tree score and third widest diameter of any known Douglas-fir in Canada, following the Red Creek Fir in the nearby San Juan Valley and the Bonin Giant in the Coquitlam River watershed in British Columbia's Lower Mainland.

 History

 The tree was seeded sometime around 1000 CE.

 In 2011, logger Dennis Cronin discovered the enormous tree while surveying a patch of forest that was to be logged for timber.
 He wrapped green ribbon around the tree with the words "Leave Tree" repeated along the ribbon, saving it from being felled.
 In 2014, photographer and activist T.J.
 Watt happened upon the tree and named it "Big Lonely Doug", a play on the tree's species name and its relative isolation amid the clearcut.
 The tree has since become a symbol of nature conservation in Canada, and was featured in the 2018 book Big Lonely Doug: The Story of One of Canada's Last Great Trees by journalist Harley Rustad.